microbecode/file-merkle-proofs/README.md

 The client component provides the following functionality:
 - Upload files to the server
-- Verify the integrity of files using Merkle proofs
+- Send a verification request to the server
 - Manage local file storage and state
 - Ask the server to delete its state and files